ccarral/cosmic__cube/content/_index.en.md

 I dedicate my time to programming, reading and watching movies from time to time.
 Into kernel development and low level stuff.
-Everything computer related, really.

-Currently doing backend development @ [Vauxoo](https://www.vauxoo.com/).